Molino rescues T&T’s blushes; Soca Warriors claw back to hold Grenada 2-2

 It was some climbdown for the Warriors who stunned the United States and CONCACAF on their last outing here—on 10 October—with a 2-1 win that eliminated the North Americans for the first time in three decades.

 Grenada are ranked 165th in the world and, last month, they were crushed 5-0 by a Panama ‘B’ team consisting mainly of home-based players.
-Tonight, they almost missed the fixture altogether as an alleged industrial relations issue at Liat meant the game had to be delayed to accommodate their delayed flight.
+Tonight, they almost missed the fixture altogether as the starting time of the game had to be deferred to accommodate the delay in the arrival of their flight—reportedly as a result of an industrial relations issue at LIAT.

 The Grenada squad essentially headed straight from Piarco to the Ato Boldon Stadium with barely 30 minutes to shake off the effects of an entire day spent at the airport.
 Yet, it was the visitors who struck first tonight.